-- 20. An authorized officer shall not be liable for any act Protection of done by him in good faith pursuant to this Act. - 21.
-(1) A person who, in an application or affidavit offences under this Act, makes a statement which he knows to be false in any material particular commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years.
+- 23. (1) A person who, in an application or declaration offences under this Act, makes a statement which he knows to be false in any material particular commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years. - (2) A person who intentionally discloses the contents of any communication- - (a) obtained by means of a warrant, to a person to whom he is not authorized to disclose the communication: - (b) obtained in the course of the interception of communication to a person to whom he is not authorized to disclose the communication whether the interception occured prior to or after the commencement of this Act; or - (c) obtained in contravention of this Act, commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years.

-- (2) A person who intentionally discloses the contents of any communication- - (a) obtained by means of a warrant, to a person to whom he is not authorized to disclose the communication; or - (b) obtained in a contravention of this Act, commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years.
+(3) Subsection (2) shall not apply to the disclosure of the contents of any communication obtained by means of a warrant which is made, in any criminal proceedings, to a person charged with an offence or to the attorney-at-law representing that person in those proceedings.

-- (3) Subsection (2) shall not apply to the disclosure of the contents of any communication obtained by means of a warrant which is made, in any criminal proceedings, to a person charged with an offence or to the attorney-at-law representing that person in those proceedings. - (4) A person who intentionally has in his possession communications intercepted under this Act and who is not authorized to have such communications commits an offence and is liable on summary conviction to a fine of one hundred thousand dollars and to imprisonment for two years. - (5) A person who intentionally has in his possession communications intercepted under this Act and who is not authorized to have such communications and who discloses such communications commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years.
+- (4) A person who intentionally has in his possession communications intercepted under this Act and who is not authorized to have such communications commits an offence and is liable on summary conviction to a fine of one hundred thousand dollars and to imprisonment for two years. - (5) A person who intentionally has in his possession communications intercepted under this Act and who is not authorized to have such communications and who discloses such communications commits an offence and is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years. - (6) No action shall be brought in any Court against a person or entity for any act done in good faith in pursuance of a warrant under section 8 or 11 or a direction under section 6(2)(b) to provide information, facilities or technical assistance.

-Annual Report
+Annual report